-Work with other park, recreation and open space providers (including public, non- profits and private entities) to ensure a coordinated and cost-effective approach to meeting the region’s recreation and natural resource preservation needs.
+Goal 11: Work with other park, recreation and open space providers (including public, non- profits and private entities) to ensure a coordinated and cost-effective approach to meeting the region’s recreation and natural resource preservation needs.

-Protect the recreational and environmental value of existing parks, trails and preserves.
+Goal 12: Protect the recreational and environmental value of existing parks, trails and preserves.

-Create a safe, productive, and rewarding workplace which emphasizes teamwork, communication, and interdepartmental coordination.
+Goal 13: Create a safe, productive, and rewarding workplace which emphasizes teamwork, communication, and interdepartmental coordination.

+POLICIES:

 Acquisition Policies:

 Ensure that the ability to operate and maintain both existing and new assets is factored into decisions on acquisition of parkland, trails and greenways, cultural resources, nature preserves and other properties.